Se habla español

 Everything You Need to Change Flat Tires

 Before you leave home, check the tire to ensure it is properly inflated.
 In the event of flat tires, deflated spare tires don’t do us any good.
 The spare tire will also be useless if you don’t have the equipment to get flat tires off the vehicle.
 Ensure you have a working jack and the correct lug wrench size.
-Don’t forget to locate any wheel lock or special security adaptor for loosening the wheels off the vehicle.
+Don’t forget to locate a wheel lock or special security adaptor to loosen the wheels off the vehicle.

 Safety First